Telephone Triage

 MISREPRESENTATION

-Receptionists and nonclinicians must also not be allowed represent themselves as nurses or to let callers believe that they are nurses.
+Receptionists and nonclinicians must also not be allowed to represent themselves as nurses or to let callers believe that they are nurses.
 To prevent this from happening, titles for nonclinicians should be clearly nonmedical, such as appointment clerk, scheduler, office clerk, or administrative assistant.
 A receptionist can state immediately to the caller to whom they are speaking by name and title, for example, “This is Shannon, the office clerk.”
 Ambiguous titles such as medical representative or medical assistant may mislead callers into thinking they are speaking with clinicians.
 This can lead to a charge of misrepresentation if no one corrects that impression.
 It constitutes system error.

 Likewise, nurses must never hold themselves out as physicians nor let the caller believe they are talking with a physician.
 A telenurse can state immediately to the caller to whom they are speaking by name and title (e.g., “This is Stacey, the triage nurse.
 How may I help you?”).
 Failure to clarify a role in this way may result in legal liabilities.